wearedevx/navitia-docker-compose/builder/readme.md

-This project aim at building a set of docker images for navitia.
+This project aims at building a set of docker images for navitia.
 The end result will be three images for jormungandr, kraken and tyr

 We use a temporary docker image to build the other images because we want to reduce the time to build and the size of the images.